Court releases video of attack on Paul Pelosi - KESQ

 “Uh, nope,” DePape responds.

-DePape then grabbed the hammer out of Pelosi’s hand and lunged toward him.
+DePape then grabbed the hammer out of Pelosi’s hand, lunged toward him while striking him in the head.
 The officers rushed into the home, subduing DePape and handcuffing him.

-CNN has obtained the CD containing the files released by the court.
-In addition to the body-cam footage, the files include audio from police interviews with DePape, the 911 call Paul Pelosi made while DePape was in the home and home surveillance video, the court previously said.
+In addition to the body-cam footage, the files include audio from a police interview with DePape, the 911 call Paul Pelosi made while DePape was in the home and surveillance video showing DePape breaking into the home.

 Lawyers for DePape argued against the public release of the audio and footage, writing it would “irreparably damage” his right to a fair trial.
 DePape has pleaded not guilty to a litany of state and federal crimes related to the attack, including assault and attempted murder.